-Waste emissions have seen little change over the last seven years and currently account for approximately 3.7% of the GTHA’s total emissions.
-The 2021 waste emissions are estimated based on population growth, assuming per capita emissions remained the same as in 2020.
+Waste emissions increased by 2% to 1.8 MtCO2eq in 2022 and account for 3% of the GTHA’s total emissions.
+The 2022 waste emissions are estimated based on population growth, assuming per capita emissions remained the same as in 2021.

 The predominant component of waste emissions is methane, released as organic waste is broken down by bacteria in landfills.